 Still, this was a challenging task.
-The history of housing policy is obscured by the surprisingly uncoordinated action of multiple levels of government taken over a century.
-Also, other developments not usually lumped in with housing had a big influence on housing, like the interstate highway system and Fannie Mae, which were enablers of vast suburbs.
+The history of U.S. housing policy is obscured by the surprisingly uncoordinated action of multiple levels of government taken over a century.
+Also, other developments often not lumped in with housing policy had a big influence on housing, like the interstate highway system and Fannie Mae, which were enablers of vast suburbs.
 I thought pulling these events together into one stream of events would be helpful.

 I did gain insight, but a few caveats are in order.
 My research isn’t academic quality or comprehensive.
-It relies heavily on online sources including Wikipedia.
+It relies on online sources including Wikipedia.
 Some entries include my own assessments of events rather than analyses of others.
-With these limitations in mind, I invite you to engage with the timeline critically, give feedback, and use it as a starting point for your own projects.
+With these caveats in mind, I invite you to engage with the timeline critically, give feedback, and use it as a starting point for your own projects.
 I also offer you a few observations I gleaned from researching this history, which was an eye-opening labor of love for this raised-in-the-‘burbs white dude:

--Land use and housing policy evolved through five major stages since the beginning of the 20th century:
+- Land use and housing policy evolved through five major stages since the beginning of the 20th century:

 - Pre-Great Depression, when local governments played the larger role.